-121-122-123 Introductory and Inter-MEDIATE FRENCH.
-F-I-S. A closely integrated sequence involving two semesters and the interim for students who have completed two years of high school French with less than a C average or for students who studied French in the tenth and eleventh grades.
+121-122-123 INTRODUCTORY AND INTER-MEDIATE GERMAN, F-I-S. A closely integrated sequence involving two semesters and the interim for students who have completed two years of high school German with less than a C average or, in some cases, for students who studied German in the tenth and eleventh grades.
 Students in the teacher education programs who have had no foreign language in high school may register for this course if they have the permission of the department.
-Students who have previously studied French are assigned to this class on the basis of a placement test administered at the time of fall registration.
-Mr. A. Otten.
+Students who have previously studied German are assigned to this class on the basis of a placement test administered at the time of fall registration.
+Staff.
+201 INTERMEDIATE GERMAN.
+F, core.
+Selected readings, with a continued emphasis on the development of spoken and written German.
+Prerequisites: 101-102, or four units (two years) of high school German.
+Staff.
+202 INTERMEDIATE GERMAN.
+S, core.
+Continuation of 201.
+Prerequisite: 201.
+Staff.